 In the middle of learning every aspect of designing an exhibition, a moment stood out to Rosalba Ponce.
 Early into the internship at the Kluge-Ruhe Aboriginal Art Collection in Virginia, she felt honored to hold one of the indigenous figures—an object of such cultural significance, and one she worked to preserve the history of.

-At Kluge-Ruhe, the only museum in the nation that solely exhibits Australian aboriginal art, Rosalba spent a summer helping to produce an exhibition catalogue and other components of the exhibit.
+At Kluge-Ruhe, the only museum in the nation that solely exhibits Australian aboriginal art, Rosalba spent a summer helping to produce an exhibition catalogue and other components of the show.

 “It has prepared me with the use of unconventional materials, the value of art, and issues that deal with the notion of authenticity,” Rosalba said.

-In particular, his opportunity to become a studio assistant to Professor Danny Jauregui provided Almaraz with valuable experience that "many internship positions" were looking for, he said.
-Almaraz called the studio assistantship "one of the best experiences I have had here at Whittier College.”
+In particular, his opportunity to become a studio assistant to professor Danny Jauregui provided Mario with valuable experience that "many internship positions" were looking for, he said.
+Mario called his time as a studio assistant "one of the best experiences I have had here at Whittier College.”